elbecerrasoto/gym-cellular-automata/README.md

 We aim to have a _zoo_ of Cellular Automata Environments.
 Thus of particular importance is adding more.

-This projects adheres to the following practices:
+This project adheres to the following practices:

 + Worflow: [GitHub flow](https://guides.github.com/introduction/flow/)
 + Style: [Black](https://github.com/psf/black)